LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     * OmniBox no longer emits a change event when the user cancels an action change, or enters an invalid action.
     * Actions now add a `valueObject` during `completeAction` so consumers don't need to parse string values, used by GridPanel.
+* Add `showButtonBar` and `title` props to GridPanel
+* Enabled Maps, Sets, and Patches in Immer
+* Refactored the GridPanel tests to not use snapshotting
+* Add another view to sample mixutres data.

 ### version 0.60.0
 *Released*: 20 May 2020